Britain's FTSE slips from 2016 high

 “Ultimately, he’s not really all that sure, but it all depends on what happens with the oil price.”

-The top riser on the FTSE 100 was equipment rentals firm Ashtead Group, which gained 3.7 percent with analysts citing a rise in shares of U.S. peer United Rentals.
+Mid-cap Smiths Group rose 3.5 percent after it said it would buy Morpho Detection from French aerospace and defence group Safran for an enterprise value of $710 million .

-Ashtead also reported a positive update, saying that it saw its full year results to be towards the top end of expectations.
+“While news of an acquisition tends to dent the acquirer’s share price (spending cash/diluting shareholders by issuing shares, risk of overpaying, integration risk, etc) the fact that this addition to the SMIN stable can be merged with its existing detection business is being well-received,” Mike van Dulken, head of research at Accendo Markets, said in a note.

-Darty posed its biggest daily gain in more than six months, soaring 22.8 percent after a bidding war for the small-cap electrical retailer between France’s Fnac and Conforama, which is part of South African retail conglomerate Steinhoff, heated up.
+Darty was on track for its biggest daily gain since listing in 2003, soaring 24.5 percent after a bidding war for the small-cap electrical retailer between France’s Fnac and Conforama, which is part of South African retail conglomerate Steinhoff, heated up.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.